dentsucreativeuk/dev-standards/README.md

 These are living 🍃 documents, and can be contributed to by any member of the team, provided a pull request is made beforehand.

-## Language used within these documents
+## Keywords used within these documents
-The language within these documents are consistent and provide you as the developer with information that is easy to digest.
-The following terms are used throughout the rulesets:
+The keywords within these documents are consistent and developers with information that is easy to digest.
+The following terms are used throughout:

  - **must** - The rule defines an action which must be taken.
  - **must not** - The rule defines an action which must not be taken.